yahel-ck/Avner/README.md

 # Avner

-Scripts that I use to download movies for a non-techy friend.
+Scripts that I use to download movies for a friend.

+Contains the following scripts:

+* `fixsub.bat` - Fix Hebrew subtitle encoding.
-Contains a script to fix Hebrew subtitle encoding, and a script to convert MKV files to MP4 (his Samsung TV won't play any other format).
+* `mp4.bat` - Convert video files to MP4 (his Samsung TV won't play any other format).
+* `x264.bat` - Re-encode a video file to x264.
+* `matchsubs.bat` - Rename all subtitle files in a directory to match each episode of a series.

-To use the scripts, you need to install python and ffmpeg (make sure they're also added to PATH).
+To use the scripts, you need to install Python and ffmpeg (make sure they're also added to PATH).
-You can then add all the scripts in this repo to PATH as well, so you can just type the name of each script in the path bar in the explorer and it will operate on the files in the current directory.
+You can then add all this repo to PATH as well, so you can just type the name of each script in the path bar in the explorer and it will operate on the files in the current directory.